Idukki

 Rights collection at scale

-Without automated rights, a successful campaign creates a legal nightmare, hundreds of pieces of content tagged with your hashtag, none with permission.
-Set up automated DM responses to every hashtag use, requesting consent with a templated message (template library here).
-Response rates run 24–32% on Instagram DMs.
+Skip automated rights and a successful campaign becomes a liability: hundreds of posts tagged with your hashtag, not one of them cleared to use.
+Wire up an automated DM to every hashtag use, asking for consent with a templated message (template library here).
+Response rates run 24–32% on Instagram DMs, which is plenty if the volume is there.

 Distribution